 Fold in the raspberries and then spoon the batter into the prepared cake pan.

-Bake at 400F degrees for about 30-35 minutes or until a toothpick comes out clean.
+Bake for about 30-35 minutes or until a toothpick comes out clean.

 Cool for about 10 minutes and then turn the cake out of the pan onto a cooling rack.